-CIPR Fellowship is awarded by our Fellowship Nominations Committee (FNC) for outstanding contribution to the CIPR and the public relations industry.
+The CIPR awards Fellowships to members for outstanding contributions to the CIPR and the public relations profession.

 Our Fellows play an important role at the Institute: we look to our Fellows to help promote professionalism, demonstrate best practice and raise awareness of the benefits of CIPR membership.